 Management assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit the use of deferred tax assets.
-Due to overall cumulative losses incurred over the years, we maintained a full valuation allowance against our deferred tax assets as of December 31, 2012.
-As of December 31, 2013, we evaluated the current facts and circumstances and concluded that it was appropriate to release \$22.9 million of the valuation allowance at December 31, 2013.
+During the year ended December 31, 2016, management released \$1.0 million of its valuation allowance that had been established against California net operating losses that expired during the year.

-As of December 31, 2015 and 2014, we were able to determine that, based upon future projections of income, it is more likely than not that all of our federal net operating losses will be utilized before they expire.
-However, we determined that it is more likely than not that some of our California net operating losses will expire unused and therefore we have a valuation allowance of \$1.7 million relating to these net operating losses as of December 31, 2015.
-In the current period, we released (or reversed) \$1.2 million of the California NOLs valuation allowance due to expiration of California NOLs and changes in estimates of future projections of income, resulting in a determination that it is more likely than not that all but \$29.8 million (\$1.7 million tax effected) of the California net operating losses are more likely than not to be utilized.
+As of December 31, 2016 and 2015, we were able to determine that, based upon future projections of income, it is more likely than not that all of our federal net operating losses will be utilized before they expire.
+However, we determined that it is more likely than not that some of our California net operating losses will expire unused and therefore we have a valuation allowance of \$0.8 million relating to these net operating losses as of December 31, 2016.
+In the current period, we released (or reversed) \$1.0 million of the California NOLs valuation allowance due to expiration of California NOLs and changes in estimates of future projections of income, resulting in a determination that it is more likely than not that all but \$13.1 million (\$0.8 million tax effected) of the California net operating losses are more likely than not to be utilized.

 We operate in multiple states.
-The statute of limitations has expired for all tax years prior to 2012 for federal and 2011 to 2012 for various state tax purposes.
+The statute of limitations has expired for all tax years prior to 2013 for federal and 2012 to 2013 for various state tax purposes.
 However, the net operating loss generated on our federal and state tax returns in prior years may be subject to adjustments by the federal and state tax authorities.